This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 - Using one of the methods discussed earlier, roast the veggies.

-- Once the veggies are cool, remove the skin of the veggies, and keep the veggies along with its juices in a bowl.
+- Once the veggies are cool, peel the skin of the veggies, and discard the seeds.
+Keep the veggies along with its juices in a bowl.
 Using a fork or potato masher, mash the eggplant and roughly chop red bell pepper.
 Keep it aside.

-- Turn ON saute mode (more), add oil, chopped onions.
+- Heat oil in a pan, add chopped onions.
 Saute for 3-5 minutes, or until onions are translucent.

 - Add chopped garlic, ginger, saute for 30 seconds.